 All children in Medicaid and CHP receive one year of guaranteed coverage, even if their income goes above the guidelines.
 42 U.S.C. §1396a(e)(12).
 Enrollees do have a duty to report changes that affect their eligibility.
 N.Y.
 Pub.
 Health L. § 2511(4).

 There is no per service cost sharing (i.e. no co-pays or co-insurance) in the CHP program.
-Although enrollees will not have to pay co-pays or exhaust deductibles, they may have to pay a monthly premium depending on their income level to receive CHP B coverage.
-See Medicaid Chart at Section 2 for a listing of CHP income limits and monthly premiums.
+Although enrollees will not have to pay co-pays or exhaust deductibles, they may have to pay a monthly premium depending on their income level to receive CHP coverage.
+See CHP Eligibility and Cost for a listing of CHP income limits and monthly premiums.

 · Age.
 All enrollees must be under the age of 19.

 · Income.
 In general, all children who are not eligible for Medicaid are eligible for CHP.
 Families with incomes below 160% of the Federal Poverty Level (FPL) can receive free insurance for their children; families with incomes over that pay on a sliding scale from about $9-$60/month per child.
-If the family income is above 400% of the Federal Poverty Level (a little more than $73,000 for a family of 3 in 2009), they will have to pay full price for the monthly premiums, or about $162/month per child.
-See Medicaid Chart Section 2, see also CHP webpage.
+If the family income is above 400% of the Federal Poverty Level, they will have to pay full price for the monthly premiums - this amount is now charged by the health plan.
+See CHP Eligibility and Cost for more information.

 · No resource/assets test.